Back to Pilotfish Home

 – Data retention & logging incur extra charges.

-Base Cost EstimateStarts at a flat monthly base price, with transparent add-ons if needed.No base price; costs scale with usage.
+Base Cost EstimateA monthly minimum price, with additional capacity at $.53 per core and $.13 per GB per hour, calculated in 1 minute increments.No base price; costs scale with usage.
 Small workflows = low cost; high-throughput = $$$

-Connector FeesNo per-connector cost – all protocol and format connectors are included.– Many standard connectors are free
+Connector FeesNo per-connector cost – all protocol and connectors are included.– Many standard connectors are free

 – Premium connectors (e.g., SAP, IBM MQ) require additional cost.

-Data Handling CostsLogging and monitoring included in the eiDashboard.Charged for execution + logging (Log Analytics) + storage.
+Data Handling CostseiDashboard logging and monitoring included in the base price.Charged for execution + logging (Log Analytics) + storage.

 Scalability Pricing ImpactScales predictably with tiered or enterprise licensing.Costs can scale unpredictably with volume.

-Support CostStandard and premium support included or tiered.Extra for SLA-backed Azure support plans.
+Support CostStandard and premium support packages at discounted rates.Extra for SLA-backed Azure support plans.

 What This Means in Practice

-• Azure Logic Apps may be cheaper for low-volume, simple workflows.
+• Azure Logic Apps may be a cost-effective option for low-volume, simple workflows.

-• Costs increase quickly with complex workflows, frequent actions, or premium connectors.
+• With Azure, costs increase quickly when requiring complex workflows, frequent actions, or the use of premium connectors.

 • PilotFish offers predictable, stable pricing, especially ideal for: